Fresnel prism

 To prevent the double vision by occlusion of one eye (covering the eye)

 You do not usually need to remove the prism from your glasses to clean it, just wipe it with a lens cloth.
-If the fresnel prism becomes dirty it can be removed and cleaned with a soft toothbrush and soapy water and reapplied.
+If the fresnel prism becomes dirty, remove it and clean with a soft toothbrush and soapy water.
+Once it is clean you can put it back on the lens.

 Or you can phone the Orthoptic Department at Kent and Canterbury Hospital for advice on 01227 868615.